line/armeria/benchmarks/README.md

 ## Notes

-- Do not forgot to wrap `-Pjmh.params` and `-Pjmh.profilers` option with double quotes, because otherwise your shell will interpret `;` as the end of the command.
+- Do not forget to wrap `-Pjmh.params` and `-Pjmh.profilers` option with double quotes, because otherwise your shell will interpret `;` as the end of the command.
 - See [sbt-jmh documentation](https://github.com/ktoso/sbt-jmh#using-async-profiler) for more profiler options.